THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We bought a lot of stuff as we moved onto Starry Horizons.
 Some items were duds that we never use, but there are a few that we are surprised to find ourselves pulling out all the time:

-We have two Camelbaks on board, one is stowed with our camping gear and one is pretty much out all the time.
+We have two hydration backpacks on board, and they are pretty much out all the time.
 Since we walk to places instead of drive, it’s good to have a supply of water available.
-Of course, we bring it with us for hiking and kayaking.
-And, instead of carrying a purse around, I just keep my important stuff in the Camelbak, which I can take out the reservoir if I just want to use it as a small backpack.
+Of course, we bring it with us for hiking.
+And, instead of carrying a purse around, I just keep my important stuff in the backpack, which I can take out the reservoir if I just want to use it as a small backpack.

-Just for the record, my “important stuff” is no longer wallet, makeup and sunglasses, but swiss army knife, bandaids, Advil, lighter, etc…. my how things have changed.
+Just for the record, my “important stuff” is no longer wallet, makeup, and sunglasses, but a swiss army knife, band-aids, Advil, lighter, etc…. my how things have changed.

 We get down on our hands and knees A LOT.
 Our knees take enough of a beating, especially when you consider most of our boat is covered in non-skid, which is really painful to kneel on (it’s that some old-school punishment? make your kids kneel on gravel?
 Ouch!).
 We use these kneeling pads for maintenance projects and cleaning projects.